Susquehanna’s in-person Merit Badge College is returning in 2023!

 A current completion of all requirements for the Cyber Chip (appropriate to your grade level) is the only prerequisite requirement to attend the MB College.
 It is a prerequisite for participation regardless which MB the scout signs up to take at the MB College.

 The scout must bring evidence of completion, such as a card or certificate.
-The completion date for the Scout’s Cyber Chip must be 2/1/21 or later to be counted as current for this event.
+The completion date for the Scout’s Cyber Chip must be 2/1/22 up to the present day to be counted as current for this event.
+Contact your unit leader if you need to renew your Cyber Chip.

 If the scout has not completed the requirement before the event, it will prevent the scout from participating further in the MB offerings at the MB College.